Sponsor and status

 Sponsor.
 Representative for Michigan's 11th congressional district.
 Republican.

 Length: 9 pages

-This resolution was introduced on August 2, 2013, in a previous session of Congress, but was not enacted.
+This resolution was introduced on August 2, 2013, in a previous session of Congress, but it did not receive a vote.

 Aug 2, 2013